bodmandao/celo-lottery/README.md

             payable(lastWinner).transfer(address(this).balance);
         }

-        // Reset the players array and round status for the next round players = new address[](0);
+        // Reset the players' array and round status for the next round players = new address[](0);
         isRoundActive = false;
     }